Eiffo/Games/Readme.md

 ## Setup
 To run this project, install it locally.
-What you need to install to run project:
+What you need to run project:

 ```
 install python